Interest Rate Forecast Australia: Will Rate Hikes Stop In 2024?

 It’s yet to be seen whether an expected (though moderate) rise in unemployment will financially impact households and the broader economy in 2024 and the following years.

-An increase in Australians’ real income (income adjusted for inflation) is not expected to occur until mid-2024.
+An increase in Australians’ real income (income adjusted for inflation) is expected in the second half of 2024.

 Above: Real incomes are starting to stabilise after 18 months of sharp decline.